 Kee Ushcheka (b.
-1981, Ukraine) is a documentary and artistic photographer based in Konstanz, Germany.
+1981, Ukraine) is a documentary photographer based in Konstanz, Germany.

-After leaving Eastern Ukraine in 2014 due to the war, Ushcheka began photographing as a way to process lived experience and to engage with the realities of others facing social and personal instability.
+After leaving Eastern Ukraine in 2014, Ushcheka began photographing to process displacement and remain connected to the realities of others living through instability.

-Through her work, Ushcheka investigates how identity, memory and environment shape the human experience, and how moments of vulnerability can reveal quiet strength and presence.
+Through her work, Ushcheka explores how identity, memory, and environment shape human experience, and how moments of vulnerability can reveal dignity, resilience, and quiet strength.

-Her work has been exhibited internationally, including solo exhibitions in Germany, Ukraine and the Czech Republic, as well as group exhibitions in Germany and India.
-In 2017, she received the FIAP Silver Medal at the Sunflower International Photo Salon in the Czech Republic.
+Her work has been exhibited internationally, including solo exhibitions in Germany, Ukraine, and the Czech Republic, as well as group exhibitions in Germany and India.
+In 2017, she received the FIAP Silver Medal at the Sunflower International Photo Salon.

-She is currently developing long-term projects focused on migration, social environments and the concept of identity, as well as the book project “Belonging”.
+She is currently developing long-term projects focused on migration, social environments, and belonging, including the book project Belonging.

 Artist Statement